felipefg/tribes/contracts/README.md

 - Before you begin, make sure you have the required environment variables properly configured.
 Create an environment by executing the following command:

     ```bash
-    $ make env
+    $ make setup
     ```

-- Ensure you provide the necessary parameters in the generated environment file.
+- Ensure you provide the necessary parameters in the generated .env file.

 ## 2. Deployment 🚀